gavinlyonsrepo/Display_Lib_RPI/extra/doc/fonts/README.md

 ## Adding or removing a font

+font_data_RDL.cpp file :

-1. Add/remove the Font data in font_data_RDL.cpp file
+ * Add/remove the Font data array.
-2. Add/remove the pointer to font at bottom of font_data_RDL.cpp file
+ * Add/remove the span to font data at the bottom of file.
-3. Add/remove the associated extern pointer declaration in the font_data_RDL.hpp file
-4. Add/remove the font from the enum 'display_Font_name_e' in the font_data_RDL.hpp
+ * Add/remove the font enum name from the switch case in function 'setFont'.

+font_data_RDL.hpp file

+ * Add/remove the associated extern span declaration for font.
-5. Add/remove the font enum name from the switch case in function 'setFont' in font_data_RDL.cpp
+ * Add/remove the font name from the enum 'display_Font_name_e'.

-6. re-compile and re-install library.
+ * Re-compile and re-install library.

 A new ASCII font must have following font structure.
 First 4 bytes are control bytes followed by **horizontally** addressed font data.